Cascade Campus

 TA 268B.
 Intermediate Costume Craft Project Lab B. 2 Credits.

 Covers the identification of and determining appropriate materials for an intermediate-level costume, craft or prop.
 Offers a broad range of opportunities for using costume-related skills in creating, building, altering, and maintaining costumes or a costume craft for the stage.
 Includes hands-on assignments to explore and refine costume construction skills using professional-level tools.
-Prerequisites: MTH 20 or equivalent, and (TA 168A or TA 168B or instructor permission).
+Prerequisites: MTH 20.
 Audit available.

-Provides an opportunity for an advanced individual project connected to a theatre production.
-Examples of projects could be assistant directing, lighting design, costuming.
-Instructor permission required.
+Provides an opportunity for an advanced, self-directed, individual project connected to a technical theatre production.
+Learning contract with theatre arts instructor covering the course expectations required.
 Audit available.